-3.7 Front panel pushbuttons, dot matrix displays, and LEDs provide the means for programming or monitoring both system and individual channel operating parameters.
+3.8 Front panel LEDs provide the means for programming or monitoring both system and individual channel operating parameters.
 For more information about front panel operations and system configuration, see the 258 E1 Echo Canceller User Interface Document, which includes an illustration of the module's front panel and a system configuration table with factory defaults specified.